emenendez/gpxutils/README.md

 #### Windows

 1. Install [Python 3.4](https://www.python.org/downloads/) or newer.
 Be sure to enable the "Add python.exe to Path" option.
+A reboot may be necessary after this step.

 2. Install gpxutils from a Windows command prompt:
    `pip3 install gpxutils`